ImLemni/ada-epfl/docs/index.md

 *You might think that when you read a book and see a movie, you always prefer one so you will give a good grade and positive review to one and worse grade and review to the other, but is it always that strict ?*

 We have used the Kmeans clustering method to try to answer this question.
-We have decided to fix the number of categories to 5 and we used the combination of overall grades(`overall`) and sentiment measurement (refered as `compound`) for both movies and books as a metric.
+We have decided to fix the number of categories to 5 and we used the combination of overall grades(`overall`) and sentiment measurement (referred as `compound`) for both movies and books as a metric.

 It is not so easy to have a clear overview of the result because we use 4 dimensions but here is a summary :
 <img src="images/ada-img/kmeans-3d.png" alt="3D cluster">